sushilsridhar/cs-fundamentals/lld/OOP.md

 **<ins>Interface</ins>**
 > guides the behaviour of a group of entities

+> does java support multiple inheritance, for classes - no , for interfaces - yes

 JVM is a specification, the implementation is given by oracle, openJDK etc, specification enforce a particular behaviour to be implemented, the various implementations follow this guideline, so that it can be swapped, we can remove oracle jdk and replace it with openJDK to run the same java program,